Westfield London has always been keen to play a role in the cultural life of Shepherd’s Bush.

 Since it opened in 1972, the Bush Theatre has been a leading fixture in London’s cultural scene, nurturing new and award-winning playwrights and creating wonderful theatre.
 Following the opening of the new library at Westfield London, the old library in Shepherd’s Bush became the Bush Theatre’s new script reference library – The Bush at The Library.
 Westfield London was delighted to be able to get involved in the refurbishment of the space.
 Team Bush, a group of volunteers and the Westfield London Design & Construction team worked together to transform the Old Shepherd’s Bush Library in just 8 days to house their collection of plays and performing arts related books.
 Everyone got involved, ripping up floor tiles, pulling down shelves, building stages and patching up donated furniture to launch the new venue.

-As the iconic Theatre moves into its next exciting phase and major plans for upgrade are put in place Westfield is delighted to be once again part of the journey.
-Westfield is currently providing significant support to the Bush Theatre as part of its major redevelopment – both financial and providing teams to support the work directly.
+The Theatre recently carried out a major upgrade and Westfield was delighted to be once again part of the journey.
+Westfield provided significant support to the Bush Theatre as part of its major redevelopment – both financial and providing teams to support the work directly.

 Over the years our support for the theatre has included: